-In the fiscal years ended 2021 and 2020, Haynie billed the Company \$50,625 and \$127,613 for audits and reviews of the Company's subsidiaries comprising its AMSG & HTS Group, respectively.
+In the fiscal year ended 2021, Haynie billed the Company \$50,625 for audits and reviews of the Company's subsidiaries Health Technology Solutions, Inc. and Advanced Molecular Services Group, Inc.

 All Other Fees

 The Company incurred no other fees with its principal accountants.